 Details of our processing

-We believe that all these purposes are justified on the basis of our legitimate interests in running and promoting the business, our contractual requirements to deliver the agreed products and services to you, and our legal obligations, the exception is for sending email marketing and collecting non-essential cookies which we rely on the basis of consent.
+We believe that all these purposes are justified based on our legitimate interests in running and promoting the business, our contractual requirements to deliver the agreed products and services to you, and our legal obligations, the exception is for sending email marketing and collecting non-essential cookies which we rely on consent.
 If you would like to know more, please read below:

 - Prospective Clients